Skip to content

 5 Attractions to Visit on The Big Island, Hawaii

-Translated as “curved water”, Waipio Valley is named after the Waipio River which runs through it.
-The Waipio Valley is one mile wide, over 5 miles deep, and enveloped by lush cliffs that rise as high as 2000 feet.
-It features several black beaches that are simply hauntingly beautiful, however, the water at said beaches is too murky to be considered suitable swimming water.
+Translated as “curved water,” Waipio Valley is named after the Waipio River that runs through it.
+It is one mile wide, over five miles deep, and enveloped by lush cliffs that rise as high as 2000 feet.
+The valley features several black beaches that are simply hauntingly beautiful; however, the water at said beaches is too murky to be considered suitable swimming water.

-In addition to being naturally breathtaking, Waipio Valley also holds a great historical significance to the Hawaiian people.
+In addition to being naturally breathtaking, Waipio Valley holds great historical significance to Hawaiians.
 Thanks to its location along the Hamakua Coast on the island’s northeastern side, the Waipio Valley was one of the most fertile valleys on the Big Island.
-That’s not all, Waipio Valley was also home to about 10,000 people when the navigator Captain James Cook first arrived in 1778.
-Throughout history, Waipio Valley was also home to several Hawaiian rulers such as Kamehameha the Great, which earned the valley its famous nickname “The Valley of the Kings.”
+That’s not all; Waipio Valley was also home to about 10,000 people when the navigator Captain James Cook arrived in 1778.
+Throughout history, Waipio Valley was also home to several Hawaiian rulers, such as Kamehameha the Great, which earned the valley its famous nickname “The Valley of the Kings.”

 5. Kealakekua Bay